MatthiasKainer/elmap/readme.md

 Note that as long as you query the last 15 minutes (default) the cache won't do you any good, as the last 15 Minutes change for like every millisecond!

+### Result

+Elmap will return an promise with the result of the transformation, so continue your code there and not in the transform callback.

 ## Helpers

 To make object creation more convienient, elmap comes with some helpers to make object creation easier.